nationalarchives/front-end-development-guide/README.md

     - **design** standards;
     - **development** and pull requests;
     - **testing** of accessibility and compatibility.
 2. a detailed client-side [development guide](/development-guide.md) describing the **standards and client-side architectural considerations for our digital services**.
-This is intentionally focused on the code that is delivered to the user's browser and **applies to all products** - _regardless of the server-side technology used to deliver the HTML, CSS and JavaScript_
+This is intentionally focused on the code that is delivered to the user's browser and is intended to **apply to all products** - _regardless of the server-side technology used to generate and deliver the HTML, CSS and JavaScript_

 ### Supplemental material